Women’s Soccer in the USA: The College Way

 NAIA: Private universities and a high but varying level of excellence

-also offers a high level of soccer and is home to several renowned universities such as
+NAIA also offers a high level of soccer and is home to several renowned universities such as Keiser University, Lindsey Wilson College and Southeastern University

-In the NAIA, however, the sporting difference between top and bottom is more volatile than in both NCAA Division 1 and 2.
+In the NAIA, the athletic difference between top and bottom is more variable than in both NCAA Division 1 and 2.

 However, the main difference between NAIA and NCAA universities lies in the size of the institutions and whether they are public or private.
 The NAIA is primarily home to private universities and also has more lenient academic requirements than the NCAA.